Associate Professor Nicholas Carah

 Researcher biography

-Nicholas Carah is a Associate Professor in the School of Communication and Arts and Director of Digital Cultures & Societies at The University of Queensland.
-His research examines the algorithmic and participatory advertising model of digital media platforms, with a focus on the digital alcohol marketing.
+Nicholas Carah is Director of Digital Cultures & Societies in the Faculty of Humanities, Arts and Social Sciences and Associate Professor in the School of Communication and Arts.
+He is an Associate Investigator in the ARC Centre of Excellence for Automated Decision-Making and Society, and a Chief Investigator on ARC Discovery and Linkage projects.
+In 2023 they are Deputy Associate Dean (Research) in the Faculty of Humanities, Arts and Social Sciences.
+Nicholas' research examines the algorithmic and participatory advertising model of digital media platforms, with a sustained focus on digital alcohol marketing.
 He is the author of Media and Society: Power, Platforms & Participation (2021), Brand Machines, Sensory Media and Calculative Culture (2016), Media and Society: production, content and participation (2015), Pop Brands: branding, popular music and young people (2010).
-He is the co-editor of Digital Intimate Publics and Social Media (2018).
-He has also been involved in research projects on alcohol-related harms and nightlife culture and the use of digital media in fostering cultural change in drinking culture.
-He is an Associate Investigator in the ARC Centre of Excellence for Automated Decision-Making and Society.
-He is a Chief Investigator on ARC Discovery and Linkage projects.
-He is a director of the Foundation for Alcohol Research and Education.
+And, co-editor of Digital Intimate Publics and Social Media (2018) and Conflict in My Outlook (2022).
+Nicholas has also been involved in research projects on alcohol-related harms and nightlife culture and the use of digital media in fostering cultural change in drinking culture.
+Nicholas is a Director and Deputy Chair of the Foundation for Alcohol Research and Education.